syncfusion-content/javascript-docs/js/api/ejDiagram.md

-Align selected objects based on reference object and direction
+Align the selected objects based on the reference object and direction

 <table class="params">
 <thead>